CalvinLloyd117/CraftBanzi/README.md

 ### Modifying Entry Content

 Modifying content is just as easy as adding new content.
 To modify an existing entry, simply select the entry you wish to edit and adjust the fields within.
+Please ensure to save your changes by clicking the **Save** button at the top right of the entry.

 - Content within Matrix blocks can be changed and blocks themselves may be re-ordered (drag and drop) or removed entirely.
 - Images can be replaced by simply uploading a new image to the asset field.